DBC Pierre: Middle years

-Pierre's permanent residency in Mexico ended at Reynosa on the United States-Mexican border in the middle of the night when he claims he was stopped trying to import a 6-litre sports car.
-He claims he intended to drive through the Sonoran Desert to Mexico City, but Mexico at the time had a protectionist auto industry, making foreign vehicle imports illegal to all but tourists.
+Pierre's permanent residency in Mexico ended at Reynosa on the United States-Mexican border in the middle of the night when he said he was stopped trying to import a 6-litre sports car.
+He said he intended to drive through the Sonoran Desert to Mexico City, but Mexico at the time had a protectionist auto industry, making foreign vehicle imports illegal to all but tourists.
 Pierre succeeded in crossing with the car but found his papers cancelled by the time he reached Mexico City some 18 hours later.
 The border crossing at Reynosa is described in Pierre's novel Vernon God Little, as is the journey by road from the border.

-Pierre asserts that, of the following years, nine were spent in a drug-induced haze, culminating with a stay in Australia where he finally collapsed.
+Pierre says that, of the following years, nine were spent in a drug-induced haze, culminating with a stay in Australia where he finally collapsed.
 He described this period of his life in an interview given on the Australian television show Enough Rope with Andrew Denton in 2006:

 I was lucky enough to be in Australia at the time, having come back to try my luck.
 The support network was fantastic.
 There's immediately the safety net under you here, which, in the rest of the world I wouldn't have survived, definitely.
 But, here, I was taken into therapy, where they told me that ...
 I was in the grip of bad psychology, and that this rabbit was never going to come out of the hat and I should get used to the idea, which was what I needed at the time.

 During his twenties, he had been involved in a film production to explore the fall of the Aztec Empire and follow trails to the remains of Aztec Emperor Moctezuma, and possibly to his lost treasure, the whereabouts of which remains one of Mexico's great mysteries.

-During the 1990s, he wrote his first novel whilst living in Balham, south London, finally agreeing a publication deal with Faber & Faber on 11 September 2001.
+During the 1990s, he wrote his first novel whilst living in Balham, south London, finally agreeing a publication deal with Faber and Faber on 11 September 2001.
 In the following weeks, he relocated to County Leitrim, Ireland, where he began work on a second novel.
 The Man Booker Prize comes with a monetary award of £50,000.
 Upon being notified of his victory, Pierre said that the money would go part way toward paying off the debts incurred in his 20s when psychological issues and drug abuse were driving forces.
 The letters in his pen name stand for "Dirty but clean" in reference to his former hardships.